 Floors Floors - Rot/Deteriorated Subfloor Any rotted or deteriorated subflooring greater than 6 inches by 6 inches Floor and subfloor shall be structurally sound.
-Repair any damaged substructure and subfloor, and replace floor covering if indicated Floors Floors - Water Stains/Water Evidence of a leak, mold or Floors shall be free of staining, Damage/Mold/Mildew mildewsuch as a darkened area- 0 , covering a flooring area greater moisture.
-Locate and eliminate than 1 foot square water source, repair and refinish or install new floor material or General Mailbox - Missing/Damaged The U.S Postal Service mailbox cover Mailbox meeting USPS specs must General Wallbox - Wissing/Darriaged cannot be locked or is missing be provided for each unit in an cannot be locked of is missing accessible location, and shall be lockable if in a location regularly accessed by others.
+Repair any damaged substructure and subfloor, and replace floor covering if indicated Floors Floors - Water Stains/Water Damage/Mold/Mildew Evidence of a leak, mold or mildew-such as a darkened area- Floors shall be free of staining, covering a flooring area greater moisture.
+Locate and eliminate than 1 foot square water source, repair and refinish or install new floor material or cover General Mailbox - Missing/Damaged The U.S Postal Service mailbox Mailbox meeting USPS specs must cannot be locked or is missing be provided for each unit in an accessible location, and shall be lockable if in a location regularly accessed by others.
 Walls Walls - Bulging/Buckling Bulging, buckling or sagging walls Walls shall be sound, plumb, and or a lack of horizontal alignment free of bulging or buckling.
 Correct structural causes.
-Repair or tear out wall components and replace as needed to obtain smooth walls that are plumb and square with adjacent surfaces. square with adjacent surfaces.
+Repair or tear out wall components and replace as needed to obtain smooth walls that are plumb and square with adjacent surfaces.
 Walls Walls - Damaged Any hole in wall including Walls shall be generally free of multiple nail holes holes.
-Patch or spackle, prime and paint; or cover with alternative wall treatment (e.g., wallpaper, paneling) Walls Walls - Wall trim is damaged Wall trim is to be intact, secured Damaged/Deteriorated Trim as designed, and undamaged.
-Repair or replace as needed.
+Patch or spackle, prime and paint; or cover with alternative wall treatment (e.g., wallpaper, Walls Walls - Wall trim is damaged paneling) Wall trim is to be intact, secured AAGIIZ Damaged/Deteriorated Trim avaii triiii is damaged as designed, and undamaged.
 Repair or replace as needed.
 Walls Walls - Peeling/Needs Paint Interior wall paint is damaged, Patch, prime and paint peeling or missing

-Walls Walls - Water Stains/Water Damage/Mold/Mildew Evidence of a leak, mold or mildew-such as a common area Surfaces are to be free of staining or evidence of mold, mildew or moisture.
+Walls Walls - Water Stains/Water Evidence of a leak, mold or Curfores are to be free of staining waiis Walls - Water Stains/Water Damage/Mold/Mildew Evidence of a leak, mold or mildewsuch as a common area Surfaces are to be free of staining or evidence of mold, mildew or moisture.
 Locate and repair sources of moisture, patch, prime and repaint surfaces Windows Windows - Cracked/Broken/Missing Panes Any missing panes of glass or cracked panes of glass Windows shall be intact and weathertight.
 Reglaze or replace window(s).
 Replacement with energy efficient units Windows Windows - Damaged Window Sill The sill is damaged or deteriorated, including deep gouges, cracked, split or rotted wood, missing or peeling paint, separation from the framing or surrounding trim Sills shall be intact and solid with no visible damage or misalignment.
 Repair as needed.
 Windows Windows - Inoperable/Not Lockable Any window that is not functioning or cannot be secured because lock is broken Windows shall be secure, shall operate as designed without undue effort, and shall be lockable from the inside.
-Windows Windows - Missing/Deteriorated Caulking/Seals/Glazing Compound There are missing or deteriorated caulk or seals Window seals, glazing and weatherstripping shall be in good condition and function as designed.
+Windows Windows - Missing/Deteriorated Caulking/Seals/Glazing Compound caulk or seals Window seals, glazing and weatherstripping shall be in good condition and function as designed.
 Repair as needed.
 Windows Windows - Peeling/Needs Paint Interior window paint is peeling or missing Window paint shall be intact and shall be determined free of lead hazards.
 Repair as needed, clean, prime and repaint following LBP protocols.